1Password/scim-examples/docker/README.md

 To deploy with Docker Compose, you'll need Docker Desktop set up either locally or remotely.
 Learn how to [set up Docker Desktop](https://docs.docker.com/desktop/).
 Then follow these steps:

-1. Make sure your environment is set up with `eval %{docker-machine env $machine_name}`, using the machine name you've chosen.
+1. Make sure your environment is set up by running the command `eval %{docker-machine env $machine_name}` using the machine name you've chosen.
 2. Run the [./docker/deploy.sh](deploy.sh) script.
 3. Choose Compose as the deployment method when prompted.
 Any references for Docker Secrets will be added to the Docker Compose deployment as environment variables.